jeremy-clerc/gopaste/README.md

 ![View it!](http://i.imgur.com/BbbFGk4.png "View it!")

 ## Features
-* Only Syntax Highliting for now
+* Syntax Highliting
 * Choose expiration time between 1hour to 1week
+* Paste size limit is 1MB
 * Url is dynamic, it uses the one you are accessing

 ## Run